 Alpha thalassemia is an inherited blood disorder.
 This means it is passed down through the parent’s genes.
-It causes anemia in affected children.
-Anemia is a low red blood cell or low hemoglobin level.
+It may cause anemia in their children.
+Anemia is low numbers of red blood cells or low hemoglobin level.
 Hemoglobin is the part of red blood cells.
 It carries oxygen to organs, tissues and cells.
 Alpha thalassemia affects the production of hemoglobin.

 There are different types of thalassemia.
 The severity of anemia depends on the type the child has.

 Alpha thalassemia is caused by defects in the genes that control hemoglobin production.
 There are three types:

 Symptoms of alpha thalassemia are from anemia.
 They range from mild to severe and include: